 We need to start by using filters for our social networks.
 Most Internet filters block things from coming in, but I’m talking about publicity and social media filters that monitor what goes out.
 Burchett, for instance, recommends that we only post messages that edify, encourage, and inspire.
 Those are worthy goals.
 I’d add that one way we achieve those types of goals is by being acutely aware of the heart of our motives and of how our messages come across.

 In other words, I believe the tone of a blog, Tweet, post, meme, or any other social message should include two other things: It should reflect an effort to comprehend the issues being discussed, and it should reflect a spirit of respect for people, especially those who might disagree with you.

 It’s so easy to be opinionated and to judge in our society.
 My daughter and I were discussing this not long ago when she paraphrased a quote she had heard: “Be kind.
 Everybody is fighting a battle you don’t know.”
 Unfortunately, I don’t always give other people the benefit of a doubt.
 I don’t always know where they’re coming from before I express my opinion.
 I just know where I’m coming from.
 So I need a filter, and I believe most other leaders need one, too.

 The filters I suggested, by the way, aren’t an all-inclusive list.
 They are starting points.
-Use them and others you might come up with to rise above the fray, because you might be smart enough to get into Harvard but your actions will reveal your character and ultimately establish your path.character, education, influence, social media filters, values
+Use them and others you might come up with to rise above the fray, because you might be smart enough to get into Harvard but your actions will reveal your character and ultimately establish your path.Tags: character, education, influence, social media filters, values